idaholab/moose/modules/contact/doc/content/source/constraints/CartesianMortarMechanicalContact.md

 In this example, we solve a cylinder-on-plane plane strain frictional problem with Cartesian Lagrange multipliers.
-Subdomain `10000` and `10001` are lower dimensional blocks (1D here) created from the `2` and `3` sidesets respectively, which are on both sides of the contact axis. c
+Subdomain `10000` and `10001` are lower dimensional blocks (1D here) created from the `2` and `3` sidesets respectively, which are on both sides of the contact axis.

 !listing tests/mortar_cartesian_lms/cylinder_friction_cartesian.i block=Constraints